richardghirst/PiBits/ServoBlaster/README.txt

 set high.
 This way there is only ever one servo output active at a time, which helps keep the code simple.

+In the following description it refers to using the PWM peripheral.
+For the user space implementation it can instead use the PCM peripheral, see below for details.
+Using PCM is typically a better option, as the 3.5mm jack also uses the PWM peripheral, so ServoBlaster can interfere with sound output.

 The driver works by setting up a linked list of DMA control blocks with the last one linked back to the first, so once initialized the DMA controller cycles round continuously and the driver does not need to get involved except